brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 ## Create GCP project

 After logging in to the GCP Console, create a new project.
-For this tutorial we will name the project `LoRa Server tutorial` with an example ID of `lora-server-tutorial`.
+For this tutorial we will name the project `ChirpStack stack tutorial` with an example ID of `chirpstack-stack-tutorial`.
 After creating the project, make sure it is selected before continuing with the next steps.

 ## Gateway connectivity

-The [LoRa Gateway Bridge](/lora-gateway-bridge/) will use the [Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into GCP.
+The [ChirpStack Gateway Bridge](/gateway-bridge/) will use the [Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into GCP.
 This removes the requirement to host your own MQTT broker and increases the reliability and scalability of the system.